Preface > MC Basics > Sales Forecast Example > Generate Random Numbers and Run MC

 Step 3: Evaluating the Model

-Since our model is very simple, all we need to do to evaluate the model for each run of the simulation is put the equation in another column next to the inputs, as shown in Figure 2 (the Profit column).
+Our model is very simple, so to evaluate the output of our model (the Profit) for each run of the simulation, we just put the equation in another column next to the inputs, as shown in Figure 2.

 Cell G2 contains the formula: